microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/src/D3D12RaytracingProceduralGeometry/readme.md

 ```
 * **Hit group shader table
   ** - with multiple geometries and two shader records for each.
 The full shader table is printed out in the debug output by this sample
 and is useful as a reference when setting up the indexing parameters.
 Here are first few shader records of a hit group shader table as a reference for an indexing example below.
 First, there are two shader records for the triangular quad plane.
-After that the table contains shader records for the procedural geometry.
+After that, the table contains shader records for the procedural geometry.

 ```
 Shader table - HitGroupShaderTable: